django-security-tutorials/hands-on-web-security-slides/student-handout/slides.md

 ### Overview (2/2)

-* If _victim.com_ has CSRF problem, then Alice can make a page on _evil.com_ that, through Bob merely visiting it her _evil.com_ page, causes Bob to silently take some action on _victim.com_.
+* If _victim.com_ has CSRF problem, then Alice can make a page on _evil.com_ that, through Bob merely visiting her _evil.com_ page, causes Bob to silently take some action on _victim.com_.
 * The way cookies work is that they flow with every request Bob makes to _victim.com_.
 * An IMG tag on _evil.com_ could cause Bob's browser to try to find an image on _victim.com_.
-* So in this way, Alice cause Bob to silently take actions on another site.
+* So in this way, Alice causes Bob to silently take actions on another site.

 ---